Picovoice/rhino/README.md

                 # logic to handle unsupported command
 ```

+Finally, when done be sure to explicitly release the resources as the binding class does not rely on the garbage
+collector.

 ```python
     rhino.delete()
 ```

 ### C

+Rhinos is implemented in ANSI C and therefore can be directly linked to C applications.
+[pv_rhino.h](/include/pv_rhino.h) header file contains relevant information.
+An instance of Rhino object can be
+constructed as follows.

 ```c
     const char *model_file_path = .../ available at lib/common/rhino_params.pv